-Ashwell State School's vision is to provide an effective learning environment in which students are challenged to reach their potential and strive to excel, achieved by: providing an enjoyable, safe educational setting; encouraging innovation and creative thinking; fostering acceptance and respect for all of society; recognising and accepting rights and responsibilities; demonstrating fair and equitable practices; promoting the child's physical well-being; developing intellectual processes enabling independent learning; nurturing self-esteem and assertiveness; developing healthy emotional growth and fostering a love of learning.
-We encourage politeness and respect of others, property, themselves and the school, and to take responsibility for all actions.
-Our students engage in a diverse range of practices to achieve the critical mass and resilience needed to shape student thinking, feeling and behaving, now and in the future.
+Ashwell State School's vision is to provide an effective learning environment in which students are challenged to reach their potential and strive to excel.
+This is achieved by providing an enjoyable, safe educational setting; encouraging innovation and creative thinking; fostering acceptance and respect for all of society; recognising and accepting rights and responsibilities; demonstrating fair and equitable practices; promoting the child's physical well-being; developing intellectual processes enabling independent learning; nurturing self-esteem and assertiveness; developing healthy emotional growth and fostering a love of learning.
 We identify the social and emotional capabilities that all young people need to acquire in order to be successful in school, experience well-being, and have positive relationships, including making contributions to others and the community.
+We envisage students who are organised, make wise choices, are lifelong learners and are safe, not only in their school days but in their adult years as well.

-Principal's Forward
+Principal's Foreword